 Further, the authors of the Vestager Report express concerns about the way in which platforms manage competition on the platform.
 For example, e-commerce or booking platforms may sell preferential search results or ‘monopoly positions’ to vendors, leading to competitive distortions.
 Platforms could even leverage their market power to promote their own products and extend their digital ecosystems (self-preferencing).
 The authors find that these concerns may not only apply to dominant platforms with significant market shares.
 They consider that platforms with ‘intermediation power’ – those that have a set of unique customers that can only be reached through them – may not be sufficiently disciplined by competition in their role as regulators.
 Again, these concerns have found their way into the Commission’s proposal, as they explicitly cite concerns that platforms may engage in self-preferential treatment, favouring their own services or products over competitors at the expense of consumers.
 The role of intermediation power is also prominent in the German legislative proposals.
 The 2021 amendment to the German Act against Restraints of Competition (the Digitalisation Act) extends the German concept of ‘relative market power’, which currently only applies to large companies that deal with small- and medium-sized ones, to cover all instances of intermediation power.
 Intermediators would thus be subject to additional competition rules even before they reach the dominance threshold.

 However, these concerns should not be generalised but instead considered in light of the facts of each case.
 In relation to the potential competitive effects of self-preferencing or concerns that platforms such as travel booking platforms may provide links of lesser value to consumers to obtain higher commissions, one would need to consider the potential impact of a ‘consumer backlash’.
 Provided that a sufficiently large proportion of consumers compares prices across booking portals, a perception that choice or quality on one platform is reduced by such policies could lead to reputational damage and a loss of support from consumers on one side of the market.
 In this sense, digital platforms may be no different than traditional intermediators such as insurance brokers, travel agencies and supermarkets: competition with rivals on other platforms encourages policies that offer good service on the consumer side of the market.
 In other words, ‘intermediation power’ is not a binary concept that can be established by looking at one side of the market alone.

 Similarly, concerns about self-preferencing by platforms should not undermine the realisation of efficiencies.
 Vertical integration, including the provision of complementary services by platform operators, can generate substantial consumer benefits.
 Further, one needs to be careful regarding the view that intermediation power may lead to competition concerns.
 It is likely that many platforms have intermediation power insofar as some consumers may tend to use a single platform to book their holidays or restaurants.
 This does not mean that those platforms truly have market power – consumers may well start to look elsewhere if they are unhappy about the platform’s self-promotion.
 In other words, the ability and incentive to consider other platforms may be important even in relation to consumers who currently tend to single-home.

 Some of the reports examining digital platforms have also expressed more wide-ranging concerns about the implications of the platforms business model for consumers.
 The Stigler Report highlights the incentives of platforms to develop addictive content resulting from the necessity to sell eyeballs to advertisers.
 The ACCC Report looks at wider societal implications such as media diversity.
-These concerns are too complex to be assessed in this chapter.
+However, these concerns are too complex to be assessed in this Chapter.

 Promoting competition for the market – contestability

-In response to the concerns about tipping and ineffective competition between platforms, the Vestager Report proposes changes to current competition law and enforcement.
-The authors advocate for a strengthening of merger control to prevent ‘killer acquisitions’; stricter intervention against MFNs and other practices that may prevent multi-homing; and obligations for data portability and interoperability.
-Some of the proposals outlined by the Commission under the ‘new competition tool’ may go even further.
-It proposes that a new mechanism should be added to its enforcement toolbox to deal more effectively with situations where there is a ‘structural risk for competition’ (where a market is likely to tip) or a ‘structural lack of competition’ (where a market has already tipped).
-The proposed ‘market structure-based’ – as opposed to the ‘dominance-based’ competition tool – would allow the Commission to intervene in markets without dominant companies to (1) prevent tipping from occurring in the first place; and (2) impose behavioural or structural remedies to reinvigorate competition if it has been lost.
-This tool appears to have similar objectives as the German concept of relative market power, which imposes additional prohibitions on platforms before they reach the dominance threshold.
-However, while the German concept would also allow for private enforcement and lead to liability for damages, the European tool would be controlled by the Commission and would not lead to infringement findings.
+In response to the concerns about tipping and ineffective competition between platforms, the Vestager Report proposed changes to current competition law and enforcement.
+The authors advocated for a strengthening of merger control to prevent ‘killer acquisitions’; stricter intervention against MFNs and other practices that may prevent multi-homing; and obligations for data portability and interoperability.
+Some of the proposals outlined by the Commission under the ‘new competition tool’ would have gone even further.
+It proposed that a new mechanism should be added to its enforcement toolbox to deal more effectively with situation where there is a ‘structural risk for competition’ (where a market is likely to tip) or a ‘structural lack of competition’ (where a market has already tipped).
+The proposed ‘market structure-based’ – as opposed to the ‘dominance-based’ competition tool – would have allowed the Commission to intervene in markets without dominant companies to prevent tipping from occurring in the first place; and impose behavioural or structural remedies to reinvigorate competition if it has been lost.
+This tool appears to have had similar objectives as the German concept of relative market power, which imposes additional prohibitions on platforms before they reach the dominance threshold.
+However, while the German concept would also allow for private enforcement and lead to liability for damages, the European tool would have been controlled by the Commission and would not lead to infringement findings.
 In the end, only a ‘watered down’ version of the tool found its way into the DMA in the form of a market investigation tool.
 That said, the Commission does have the ability to identify gatekeepers that are ‘likely to enjoy an entrenched and durable position in the near future’ and can impose obligations that would prevent them from achieving an entrenched and durable position (i.e., becoming a true gatekeeper).